The Role of Learning in Attacking ML-based Network Intrusion Detection: Evaluation

 \subsection{Attack Effectiveness}

-Having established that agents can provide attack success at low cost, we now focus on answering \ref{rq:attacks}: \textit{What categories of known attack types (e.g., DoS, Malware) are easier to fool?} In other words, we determine what specific feature budgets affect the agent's ability to disguise different network attacks.
-Here, we illustrate the relationship between an adversary’s budget for total bytes, packets, and delay and the resulting attack success rate (ASR) across different kinds of malicious activity.
+Having established that agents can provide attack success at low cost, we now focus on answering \ref{rq:attacks}: \textit{What categories of known attack types (e.g., DoS, Malware) are easier to fool?} In other words, we determine what specific feature budgets affect the agent's efficacy on different network attacks.
+Here, we illustrate the relationship between the budget for total bytes, packets, and delay and the resulting ASR across different kinds of malicious activity.
 By identifying the thresholds where the agent is effective, we can quantify the utility of different NetFlow features across diverse network attacks.

 Our goal is to quantify the impact of NetFlow perturbations on attack success across 6 broad network attack categories.
-We train an agent with PPO across the 16 NIDS environments, varying the maximum allowable perturbations of total bytes, total packets, and delay from 0 to $10^5$ units in log increments.
-We evaluate the converged policies against 10,000 samples.
-We organize attacks into six categories based on MITRE ATT\&CK~\cite{al-sada_mitre_2024} techniques, related hierarchical classification of ML-based NIDS~\cite{uddin_hierarchical_2025}, and the description of NetFlow attack labels~\cite{sarhan_towards_2022, netflow_ds}:
+We train an agent (TD3, $\theta$=medium, $T$=1), consistent with \autoref{cost_breakdown} across the 16 NIDS environments, varying the maximum perturbations of total bytes, total packets, and delay from 0 to $10^5$ units in log increments.
+We evaluate the converged policies against the test samples in $\mathcal{D}_{\text{test}}$.
+We organize attacks into six categories based on MITRE ATT\&CK~\cite{al-sada_mitre_2024} techniques, related hierarchical classification of ML-based NIDS~\cite{uddin_hierarchical_2025}, and the description of NetFlow attack labels~\cite{sarhan_towards_2022}:

 \textbf{Discovery \& Reconnaissance.} Reconnaissance, Scanning, and Analysis.
 These attacks are pre-exploitation information gathering.
 Reconnaissance involves passive observation of network structure and services, while Scanning generates connection attempts at high-frequency across ports to identify active hosts.
 Analysis attacks probe specific services for information and vulnerabilities.